 USA Pavilions have come a long way since the historic Philadelphia, Chicago, or New York World’s Fairs.
 While USA Pavilions are a dazzling experience to see in person, in today’s world it wouldn’t be complete without a virtual tour.

-The features videos from , such as Shelli Brunswick, Chief Operating Officer (COO) of Space Foundation, speaking about the global space ecosystem; Dr. Fanta Aw, Vice President of Campus Life at American University, inviting youth to lifelong learning and global citizenship; and Jamie Beyer a soy farmer from Wheaton, Minnesota, addressing water quantity and quality issues.
+The USA Pavilion website features videos from American innovators and leaders , such as Shelli Brunswick, Chief Operating Officer (COO) of Space Foundation, speaking about the global space ecosystem; Dr. Fanta Aw, Vice President of Campus Life at American University, inviting youth to lifelong learning and global citizenship; and Jamie Beyer a soy farmer from Wheaton, Minnesota, addressing water quantity and quality issues.